leocavalcante/siler/README.md

 Siler is a set of general purpose high-level abstractions aiming an API for declarative programming in PHP.

+### Note:
+This is a fork of `leocavalcante/siler`.
+Please visit [https://github.com/leocavalcante/siler](https://github.com/leocavalcante/siler) to learn more about the package.

+The only addition is the fact that this fork supports `type config decorator`.
+It will be taken down once the PR on `leocavalcante/siler` is merged.

 * 💧 **Files and functions** as first-class citizens
 * 🔋 **Zero dependency**, everything is on top of PHP built-in functions
 * ⚡ **Blazing fast**, no additional overhead - [*benchmark*](https://github.com/kenjis/php-framework-benchmark#results)